Home Care after Pacemaker Generator Change

 If a dressing was applied over your incision:

-- You may shower after you take the big bandage off.
+- Site should be kept clean and dry (no showering) for _____ days following the procedure.
 When you do shower, let the soap and water run down the incision, don't scrub or rub the site.

 - The steri strips (the thin pieces of tape over the incision) hold the skin together as it heals.
 These should be left in place until they fall off on their own or the nurse will remove them at your first appointment.

 Do not use any lotions or ointments over the incision.

 As the site heals, you may feel some itching; this is normal.
 Do not scratch or rub the site.